mafintosh/k-rpc/README.md

 # k-rpc

-Low-level implementation of the k-rpc protocol used the BitTorrent DHT.
+Low-level implementation of the k-rpc protocol used by the BitTorrent DHT.

 ```
 npm install k-rpc